Skip to content

 1. Sunfiber (PHGG) — Best Overall

 Partially hydrolyzed guar gum at 6g per serving.
-FODMAP Friendly certified by Monash University — the only prebiotic fiber that has received this certification, meaning it does not trigger IBS symptoms at the studied dose.
+FODMAP Friendly certified by Monash University — the only prebiotic fiber that has received this certification, meaning it is certified for FODMAP suitability at the studied serving; individual IBS responses can still vary.
 Multiple clinical trials demonstrate bifidogenic effects and improved stool consistency.
 Non-GMO, vegan, gluten-free.
 Mixes clear without gelling.

 Best for: Adults with IBS or FODMAP sensitivity who need a well-tolerated prebiotic; also suitable as a general daily prebiotic fiber.